Heart-KZ-Project/Taxonomic-Study/README.md

 # Taxonomic-Study
-Collection of Atriciles of Unsupervised Learniing for Image Segmentation in Medicine (Cardiocascular/Non-Cardiocascular)
+Collection of Atriciles of Unsupervised / Semi-Supervised Learniing for Image Segmentation in Medicine (Cardiocascular/Non-Cardiocascular)